AAT Level 4 Diploma for Professional Accounting Technicians: timeline and delivery resources

 Transitional arrangements

-Transitional arrangements exist to allow students who have registered on a prior version of a qualification, to retain and transfer any relevant learning and assessments to a new qualification.
+These transitional arrangements exist to allow students who are registered on the Q2022 qualification to retain and transfer any relevant learning and assessments to the new L4 qualification.

 The below table sets out how students registered on the AAT Level 4 Diploma in Professional Accounting (Q2022) can transfer onto the new AAT Level 4 Diploma for Professional Accounting Technicians.
-There is no limit on the number of units transferred from Q2022, however a minimum of one Level 4 Diploma for Professional Accounting Technicians assessment must be achieved.
+There is no limit on the number of units transferred from Q2022, however a minimum of one Level 4 Diploma for Professional Accounting Technicians assessment must be completed to gain the L4PAT qualification.

 Q2022 Level 4 Diploma for Professional AccountingTransitional arrangement*NEW* Level 4 Diploma for Professional Accounting Technicians